potty-dzmeia/DLineController/README.md

 DLineController
 ===============

-Software from controlling LZ1AQ's DLineController over the ComPort
+Software for controlling LZ1AQ's DLineController over the ComPort